(1:1-7) How Can We Use Fatihah to Cure Us?

 Say: ‘It is for those who believe, a guide and a healing’ (Fussilat 41:44)

-Studies in North America where non-Muslim patients have been randomised to treatment with water blessed with Qur’an or ordinary water showed a significantly increased rate of healing when treated with Quranic water.
+There are studies which show that non-Muslim patients given randomised treatment with water blessed with Qur’an or ordinary water showed a significantly increased rate of healing when treated with Quranic water.

 There are different levels of ruqya.
 Ordinary ruqya is for common physical ailments and protection from ayn (evil eye) / sihr (black magic) / hasad (envy).